klustic/sc19-lab-docs/Lab3.md

 main()
 ```

-Let's take a look at what this does.
+Let's break that down...

-While `__reduce__` can return a 5-tuple, only the first two items are required:
+The `__reduce__` method in this example returns a 2-tuple containing:

-1. A function that the pickle library should call when deserializing the object on target
+1. A function that the pickle library calls when deserializing the object on target
 2. Arguments to that function

 In this case, we will use  `subprocess.check_output` to invoke a shell and print the string "Hello World".